Climate resilient Community-based Catchment planning and management (Triple C)

 Start and end dates - September 2016 to August 2020

-Triple C (Climate resilient Community-based Catchment planning and management) is funded by the European Regional Development fund and is a trans-national project looking to implement a set of cost-effective actions to reduce flooding and erosion.
+Triple C (Climate resilient Community-based Catchment planning and management) is funded by the European Regional Development fund and is a trans-national to implement a set of cost-effective actions to reduce flooding and erosion.
 The project partners are based in Belgium, the Netherlands and the UK.

 - Farming & Wildlife Advisory Group South West (United Kingdom)